 With the advancements in technology, the learning and educational sector has been opened up to more resource options than ever before.
 Students now have access to such a huge range of options to assist them.
 These include, but are not limited to; e-books, audio-books, pod-casts, online lectures, real-time tutorials, forums and numerous assistive technology gadgets… Read more

-Spectronics website hosts and extensive list of resources for iPads in Inclusive settings.
-Posts such as Top 10 Apps for Early Learning, Top 10 Apps for Literacy Support, and Top 10 Apps for Literacy Support are a few of our favorites.
+The Spectronics website hosts an extensive list of resources for iPads in Inclusive settings.
+Posts such as Using iPads to Support Students Struggling with the Literacy Requirements of Schools and Beyond and Educational Technology Leaders are some of our favorite.
 We thought you might enjoy this great collection of resources… Read more

 CAST UDL Lesson Builder The Center for Applied Special Technology (CAST) website hosts a Universal Design for Learning (UDL) Lesson Builder that provides educators with models and tools to create and adapt lessons to increase access and participation in the general education curriculum for all students.
 To find out more CAST and its lesson builder, check out: http://lessonbuilder.cast.org/… Read more